thethongngu/harmony_tool/README.md

 - (Future) Find scale which contain a list of input notes
 - (Future) Add more kind of chord: augmented, diminished, dominant, ...

-Note: I am not good at music theory, so this tool just contains major, minor chords and scales.
+Note: I am not good at music theory, so now, this tool just contains major, minor chords and scales.